WhatsAppAuthenticator/WhatsAppAuthenticator/README.md

 `/verify log #channel` - Set up a channel where messages will be sent after the member is verified.

+`/verify button #channel message [message]` - Allows the Staff team to configure WhatsApp Authenticator to send a message on the corresponding channel along with a button so that users can verify their access to the server replacing the traditional verification command.

 `/verify log #channel message [message]`**ᴾᴿᴱᴹᴵᵁᴹ** - Allows you to change the message that is sent on the channel after members are verified.

 `/verify block [country code]`**ᴾᴿᴱᴹᴵᵁᴹ** - Allows you to block so that users from certain countries cannot check in to the server.